Skip to main content

 3. Household tasks

 Cooking, cleaning, laundry, dishes — these tasks occupy your hands but not your mind.
-The average person spends over an hour per day on household activities, according to the Bureau of Labor Statistics.
+The average person spends over an hour per day on household activities, according to the U.S. Bureau of Labor Statistics American Time Use Survey.

 Best formats: Didactic for learning new material, Critique for professional content you want to evaluate critically.

-Pro tip: Generate capsules in a different language from the source material.
+Pro tip: Generate podcasts in a different language from the source material.
 Cooking dinner while listening to a Spanish translation of an English article doubles as language exposure.
+See cross-language podcasts for the supported pairs.

 4. The walk